struthj2/gcp-demo/README.md

 #### XML parser
 There are many XML parsers availible, if using the legacy API.
 SAX, JacksonXML or others could be good refactors.

+#### API Client
+If this were a production app, it would be good to generalize the api client for multiple routes in the Story API.
+Also if pulling static content from that API, it could be useful to make and cache those requests, if the underlying data isn't subject to frequent change.

+### Integration with brightspot CMS
+To integrate this project with [`brightspot-cms`](https://github.com/perfectsense/brightspot-cms) (the CMS to potentially be used in the NPR platform) a few things could be done in future iterations.
+1. Replace the Hibernate ORM, with [Dari](https://github.com/perfectsense/dari) the data modeling framework used in brightspot.
+2. Make the existing MySQL instance comptible with brightspot/Dari.
+Dari has it's own DDL (See the DDL [here](https://github.com/perfectsense/dari/blob/release/3.2/db/src/main/resources/mysql/schema-12.sql)) that is used to make database versions compatible across vendors, also loads table schemas.
+3. Update exiting models classes to use dari.
+Note that dari doesn't store like Hibernate/ORMs where a class is mapped to a table.
+Dari will store them in the `Record` table serializing the object as json and storing it in a blob.
+    1. In this example project we would extend the `Content` class provided by brightspot to implement this.

 ## GCP Demo using Apache Spark and BigQuery.
 Define a bucket with:
 ```